 Councils across the world support Pride and the LGBT+ community every year, but what about in Northern Ireland?
-LGiU’s Isla Whateley blogs about her experiences volunteering with Belfast Pride and how local government there supports Pride despite the region’s difficulties.
+LGiU’s Isla Whateley blogs about her experiences volunteering with Belfast Pride in 2019 and how local government there supports Pride despite the region’s difficulties.

 Every year since 2017 I have volunteered at Belfast Pride Festival, since first spending my summer researching my undergraduate dissertation with them on the LGBT+ community in Belfast.
 Northern Ireland is often cited as the most homophobic place in western Europe, as it is the only region where equal marriage is not legal.
 In addition to this, there are no proposals at all to address the lack of gender recognition rights or improve the current two to three year wait for healthcare for transgender people, no proposals to equalise access to fertility treatment for lesbian and bisexual women, or address the lack of RSE in schools.
 Despite July’s ruling that will see equal marriage and abortion rights in Northern Ireland by January if there is no assembly at Stormont by October, there is still much of a way to go when it comes to LGBT+ rights.
 But what role does local government play in this?